How To Sell Mineral Rights And Oil & Gas Royalties In Texas?

 How Do Preference Claims Impact The Oil & Gas Industry In The Recent Round Of Bankruptcies?

-Over the years, I have represented numerous oil and gas service companies in collection matters.
+Over the years, the Law Office of Seth K. Bell has represented numerous oil and gas service companies in collection matters.
 Service companies are required to sign a Master Service Agreement with the oil and gas operator to perform the services they provide.
-The Master Service Agreement may permit the operator from 60 – 120 days to pay the service company’s invoices, which makes cash flow difficult for the service provider.
+The Master Service Agreement may permit the operator 60 – 120 days to pay the service company’s invoices, making cash flow difficulties for the service provider.
 The reward, however, is that the work can be plentiful and profitable to the service provider.

-Unfortunately, oil and gas industry operators are notorious for slow paying, or not paying service providers at all sometimes.
-If the oil and gas operator seeks the protection of bankruptcy from its creditors, the money owed service providers is a low priority claim which often results in little or no payment to the service provider.
+Unfortunately, oil and gas industry operators are notorious for slow-paying or not paying service providers at all sometimes.
+Suppose the oil and gas operator seeks bankruptcy protection from its creditors.
+In that case, the money owed to service providers is a low-priority claim, which often results in little or no payment to the service provider.
 That is the risk of providing service in the oil and gas industry.

 How Do You See Oil, Gas, and Mineral Laws Evolving In The Future?

-Texas has a long history with the oil and gas industry.
-It can be hot and cold.
-Technology in the industry has virtually eliminated the drilling of a dry hole.
-The oil and gas industry will always be vitally important to the Texas economy.
-The price of oil and gas fluctuates, which drives the amount of exploration activity and has a significant impact on the economy of many Texas communities.
+Texas has a long history with the oil and gas industry, which will continue to be vitally important to the Texas economy.
+The price of oil and gas fluctuates, which drives the amount of exploration activity and significantly impacts the economy of many Texas communities.

-There are Texans who own mineral rights under land that has not been owned by their family for generations.
-Sometimes people do not even know they own mineral rights until they are contacted by the oil and gas operator or their landman, in regard to a potential lease.
+Some Texans own mineral rights under land their family has not held for generations.
+Sometimes people only know they own mineral rights once they are contacted by the oil and gas operator or their landlord regarding a potential lease.
 The lease presented will always be very favorable to the operator.
-It is important to seek the assistance of a lawyer to negotiate the oil and gas lease on your behalf.
+It is essential to seek the assistance of a lawyer to negotiate the oil and gas lease on your behalf.

 Call Now For A Consultation